Tallest Point Guards in The NBA (2026 Update)

 • Height – 6’4

-• Teams – Phoenix Suns, Dallas Mavericks, New York Knicks, New Jersey Net
+• Teams – Phoenix Suns, Dallas Mavericks, New York Knicks, New Jersey Nets

-You may know him now as the assistant coach of the Lakers, but before his coaching career, Jason Kidd was one of the best point guards in the game.
+You may know him now as the head coach of the Dallas Mavericks, but before his coaching career, Jason Kidd was one of the best point guards in the game.

-Jason played for various teams in the NBA during his career including the Knicks and the Mavericks before finishing up at the New Jersey Nets.
+Jason played for various teams in the NBA during his career including the Suns, Nets, Knicks and Mavericks before finishing up with the New York Knicks.

-With milestones like the second in all-time in assists and third all-time in steals in NBA history under his belt, Jason Kidd will always be regarded as one of the best point guards to have played in the NBA.
+With milestones like third all-time in assists and third all-time in steals in NBA history under his belt, Jason Kidd will always be regarded as one of the best point guards to have played in the NBA.

 Gary Payton